reperto/postcode/release/README.md

 ### Posten Norge

 The metadata attribute `category_code` is from [© Posten Norge AS](https://www.bring.no/tjenester/adressetjenester/postnummer).
 The data is not released under a specific licence, but attribution should be given to _© Posten Norge AS_.

-## Requirements

-The scripts are made in bash and python3.

-### Bash

-Bash scripts require the following packages/tools installed.

-* jq
-* iconv
-* curl
-* wget
-* unzip

-Python scripts also need the following packages to be installed

-* proj

-### Python3

-See [requirements.txt](requirements.txt).
-Install requirements (in a virtualenv) using `pip install requrements.txt`.

-## Source code licence

-The source code used to get, extract, massage and publish that content is licensed under the [MIT license](LICENCE.md).
-For license information about the data, see sections above.